BernardoLima92/STM32F446_Lock_in_V01/README.md

 ***But, what does the lock-in amplifier do exactly?***

-There is a whole theory very well founded in the books M.L Meade and Gerrad Klos about the operation of the lock-in amplifier.
-The objective here is not to bring the theory in a raw form.
-In this tutorial I will try to explain in a simpler and more didactic way the operation of the lock-in amplifier.

-The figure below illustrates a situation where a measuring of a small voltage is being done.

 The figure below illustrates the basic operation of a lock-in amplifier.
 ![Lock-in Processing img](https://user-images.githubusercontent.com/114233216/228120262-0e5bbd8e-1b59-4e33-bd7d-913f8ae0ed24.png)

 In summary, the signals Vs and Vr are multiplied in phase and in quadrature (i.e. with Vr shifted by 90°), are filtered, and finally undergo vector multiplication.
 But, Where do these Vs and Vr signals come from?
+The figure below explain these signals:

+Weel, th most part of describe above was based in the very well founded theory founded in the books M.L Meade and Gerrad Klos about the operation of the lock-in amplifier.
+The objective here is not to bring the theory in a raw form.
+In this tutorial I will try to explain in a simpler and more didactic way the operation of the lock-in amplifier.

+When we are in graduation and start to work with arduino or other microcontrollers, one of the activities carried out is the temperature measurement with ICs like the LM35.
+In this case, the microcontroller's ADC is used to read an analog signal that is proportional (or nearly proportional) to the ambient temperature.
+So, the excited student creates a program to measure the temperature and print the value on an LCD display.
+In many situations what happens is that the temperature value varies slightly.
+For example, sometimes it shows 26°C/27°C, and it varies between these two values, which are very close.
+This can happen for several reasons: the value is close to the resolution limit, noise, poor contact (there are several possible reasons).
+But the student doesn't want to know the reason, he just wants to solve the problem and make the temperature stop varying, stay stable.
+And then the student has the idea that solves the problem: take an average of 100 readings and use the average value as the correct temperature value.
+The student realizes that taking an arithmetic average of n readings solves the problem.

+One way to understand the lock-in amplifier is to know that it does exactly the same thing: it does an average.
+However, not simply an average equal to what was done by the student, because in lock-in, the signal is alternating and periodic.
+Lock-in uses (usually) a sinusoidal signal called the reference signal r(t) to modulate the experiment, making the signal you want to measure, which was purely DC, now have an AC component.
+The average is made with a simple integration process, and the value obtained is the DC value that would initially have if the signal were not modulated, however, free of noise.

+Instead of averaging DC readings, the lock-in averages AC readings.
+This simple change is the differential that makes the noise to be eliminated.
+This is because at low frequencies there is a strong influence of noise called 1/f.
+As frequency increases, noise intensity decreases.

 The entire mathematical operation is described in detail in this file: